 With meals out of the way, perhaps it’s time to have an expert guide your way through these historical streets.
 Tourisme Riel’s walking tour of St. Boniface will relate the stories behind the charming houses, along with bringing you inside and around its architectural marvels, such as the impressive Cathédrale de Saint-Boniface.
-The Cathedral’s surviving west-facing façade (most of the original structure perished in a fire in 1968) is an impressive example of masonry, while the inside of the cathedral is quite stunning with its vaulted ceiling and a somewhat whimsical/hippy-ish depiction of Jesus and Mary.
+The Cathédrale’s surviving west-facing façade (most of the original structure perished in a fire in 1968) is an impressive example of masonry, while the inside of the cathedral is quite stunning with its vaulted ceiling and a somewhat whimsical/hippy-ish depiction of Jesus and Mary.
 The walking tour will also bring you to the handsome L’Université de Saint-Boniface, whose grounds house an abstract statue of the Métis leader, folk hero and founder of Manitoba, Louis Riel, who started a rebellion and was subsequently tried and hung in Regina back in 1885.

-Then, how about we burn some calories with a lovely stroll along the Seine River Trail (1.25 km) or the old St. Boniface trail (9 km), both of which will have you lapping it up in nature?
-Or, if you want a more educational experience, may we suggest you delve into Manitoba’s colonial history inside the oldest wooden building in North America, Le Musée de Saint-Boniface, the former home of the Grey Nuns, who arrived in the Red River Colony in 1844.
+Then, how about we burn some calories with a lovely stroll along the Seine River Trail (1.25 km) or the old St. Boniface Trail (9 km), both of which will have you lapping it up in nature?
+Or, if you want a more educational experience, may we suggest you delve into Manitoba’s colonial history inside the oldest wooden building in North America, Le Musée de Saint-Boniface, and the former home of the Grey Nuns who arrived in the Red River Colony in 1844.
 This three-storey white board building is a treasure trove loaded with artifacts recalling the history of francophones and the Métis in Manitoba.
 The trials and tribulations of the birth of the province and the contribution of Métis hero Louis Riel are also documented inside.
 Nearby is the cemetery with the Grave of Louis Riel, where Theatre in the Cemetery can liven the place up with a theatrical experience indulging in French-Canadian and Métis heritage.